Spanish Mosque: Architecture

 The construction of the mosque was started by the fifth Paigah Amir, H.E.
 Nawab Mohammed Fazaluddin Khan, Iqbal Ud Daula, Sir Viqar-ul-Umra in 1900 (due to his sudden demise in 1902) and completed by his heir and elder son H.E Nawab Sultan Ul Mulk Bahadur, VI Amir of Paigah through Princess Jahandarunissa Begum, Lady Vicar Ul Umra.
 After his return from Spain, Viqar-ul-Umra was very much inspired by the Cathedral–Mosque of Córdoba.
 The exterior and interior of the Spanish Mosque are mostly similar to the Cathedral–Mosque and Jama Masjid Gulbarga, in Karnataka, India.
 The mosque shows state-of-the-art interiors and architecture.
 The stand-out feature is the spires instead of the usual minarets or domes; they give this mosque a church-like appearance.

 The mosque is maintained and managed by the heirs of Paigah Amir Sir Viqar-ul-Umra.

 The mosque can accommodate 3,000 worshipers at once.
 The Spanish Mosque is very well known and is considered as a landmark mosque for the Secunderabad Muslim community.

-The Spanish Mosque is a declared heritage site by ASI and is under discussion for the consideration of UNESCO Asia Pacific Merit.
+The Spanish Mosque is a declared heritage site by Archaeological Survey of India (ASI) and is under discussion for the consideration of UNESCO Asia Pacific Merit.